-My research is focused on the economic causes and consequences of risky behaviors, such as overeating, smoking, drug abuse, speeding, and crime.
-I am particularly interested in policies that are designed to prevent such behavior.
-This puts me at the crossroads of health economics, labor economics, the economics of law and crime, and environmental economics.
-I am primarily an empiricist who uses the quantitative tools of applied microeconometrics and – if possible – large administrative data sets.
+I am an applied micro-econometrician whose research interests include health economics, labor and education economics, the economics of law and crime, and environmental economics.
+I have written on the economic causes and consequences of risky behaviors, such as overeating, smoking, drug abuse, speeding, and crime.
+I am primarily an empiricist who utilizes the quantitative tools of applied microeconometrics and – if possible – large administrative data sets.

 Please see my personal website for more information.

 Economics of Human Resources (Labor, Health, Crime)